Amenhotep called Huy: Family

+Career

 Huy held power spanning from Hierakonpolis to the Napatan area, conducting his governance from the protected city of Faras.
 He had numerous duties, including serving as a courier for Egyptian royalty.
 As "Overseer of all of the gold lands of Amun," Huy oversaw gold production operations, such as preserving mining sites, and collected Nubia's revenue, which included the collection of inw (gold, ivory, ebony, and other valuable goods).
 Depictions of this duty is depicted in the Southern Section of Huy's tomb.